samira2135/samira2135/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Looking for a collaboration <3ndzazpkkdpp^p
-Wanna be ortodontics in future too; thanks°_°
-And intrested with travelling to LA TO CALIFORNIA ; BEVERLY HILLS , SANTA MONICA <3 I wish i could be there one day PEACE <3 loooooooooooool mjmo,,l,llomjjjomjmmjmlmlkljmujpjmp
+Wanna be ortodontics in future too; thanks°_°kokmpopoipolmll;pm And intrested with travelling to LA TO CALIFORNIA ; BEVERLY HILLS , SANTA MONICA <3 I wish i could be there one day PEACE <3 loooooooooooool mjmo,,l,llomjjjomjmmjmlmlkljmujpjmp